ugscan/ugscan.github.io/terms.md

 # Terms of Use
 =========================

-Please read the following items carefully When you use UGScan.
+Please read the following items carefully When you use UGScan or UGStudio.
 You agree to the following items which apply to all free users, Pro users etc by using it .

 ### Free Features